 Avoid Following the Crowd

 Most mutual funds and fund managers follow the crowd and “group learn” strategies that result in sub-par performance.
 With individual control of your portfolio you can avoid following the crowd.

 Easier Than Ever Before

-There have never been more choices of inexpensive products to choose from with the explosion of ETF investing.
+There have never been more choices of inexpensive products to choose from with the explosion of Exchange Traded Funds (ETFs).
 Technology has made self-directed investing easier than anytime in history.
 You can open a brokerage account on your computer and manage your portfolio from your own home.
 Services such as the AAAMP Blog or an asset allocation guide are readily available to assist and educate investors in almost any subject desired.

 Individual Investor Investing

 The individual investor has never before had all the benefits of self-directed investing that are available today.
 The benefits are increasing investment returns, reducing investment expenses, avoiding following the crowd, staying in control of your assets, and investing in an era when it’s never been easier to manage your own money.
 After examining the benefits, many individual investors are choosing self directed investing.